 Holy Basil, also known as Tulsi, is an antimicrobial and can be used in homemade sanitizer or mouthwash as an added layer of protection.
 Some studies illustrate that consuming Cordyceps also helps with immune function, and can optimize the health of your respiratory, cardiovascular, and endocrine systems.

-Amanda Kohr is the Senior Content Editor at Wanderlust.
+Amanda Kohr is a writer, playwright and editor.
 You can find her exploring new highways, drinking diner coffee, and on Instagram.